 CAR AND CAMERAS SET UP FOR CLOSE-UPS

 FULL SHOT OF CAMERA AND CREW

 NYC POLICE WOMAN IN DISCUSSION WITH LOCATION PEOPLE

 CARNNAVALE RETURNING FROM HIS TRAILOR

 CARNNAVALE HAVING MAKE UP APPLIED.
 NOTICE GREASED BACK HAIR

 CARNNAVALE GETTING DIRECTION FROM SCORSESE

-Nnotice that Scorsese using a digital camera.
-This enabled him to see a take on a monitor exactly as it would be on screen.
+Notice Scorsese using a digital camera.
+This enabled him to see a take on a monitor exactly as it would appear on screen.
 Since these were close-ups he worked hard with the actors doing take after take until he got what he wanted. .